Updated on 11/28/22

 What should I do if I'm not ovulating?

 If you have PCOS and your Proov tests show that you are not ovulating, we recommend consulting your doctor.
-Luckily, you can show your doctor photos of your tests as Proov of anovulatory cycles — our app is a great place to track your test results over time!
+Luckily, your Proov test results serve as powerful evidence of this, and can help you have better conversations with your doctor.

-There are several treatments and lifestyle changes that have been proven effective for improving ovulation quality in women with PCOS.
+There are several treatments and lifestyle changes that have been proven effective for promoting successful ovulation in women with PCOS.
 A recent study conducted on women with PCOS showed that menstrual cycle regularity improved by 50% in women who were not cycling after lifestyle changes such as calorie reduction, carbohydrate reduction, increased brisk walking, and an increase in home or gym exercise.

 If lifestyle changes do not help you ovulate, your doctor may recommend ovulation inducing medications, such as clomiphene or gonadotropins.
 One study found that ovulation inducing medications resulted in live births about 70% of the time in women with PCOS.
 If you are interested in ovulation inducing medication, we recommend consulting your doctor.